If you have been teaching Pilates Mat for at least one year and would like to increase your knowledge and revenue, you have come to the right place!

 You will have people flocking to your classes when you start teaching Pilates mat in proper order, as well as extras like the standing footwork, wall, and 2x4 work.
 Your clients' feet will feel better, their posture will improve, and their booties will be higher and tighter.
 Who wouldn't want that?

-In just the first 2 hour video, I cover Basic and Beginner mat, as well as easy-to-implement and super effective standing work that everyone can do at any level.
+In just the first 2 hour online workshop, I cover Basic and Beginner mat, as well as easy-to-implement and super effective standing work that everyone can do at any level.
 You will do and learn the mat, standing footwork, wall, and 2x4 exercises.
 Add these to your existing mat classes and watch how many people tell their friends!

 Clients Love Consistency